What Is Lewy Body Dementia And How Does It Affect People

 Dealing With LBD

 Don't burn yourself out if you're the caregiver.
-There are support groups you can reach out to, along with other caregivers or family members that can help.
+There are support groups you can reach out to, along with other caregivers or family that can help.

 It's difficult for both parties.
-For the family, it's horrible seeing their family members lose all cognitive function.
+For the family, it's horrible seeing their family lose all cognitive function.
 For the person with LBD, it's an awful feeling to know that your golden years will be spent slowly losing your identity.